 The titles of each person or organization to which individuals should report that a fire has occurred are listed below.
-It is the policy of Ursuline College for emergencies to be reported directly to the City of Pepper Pike Emergency Services through a call to 911, followed by contacting Ursuline College Security, as listed below.
+It is the policy of Ursuline College for emergencies to be reported directly to the City of Pepper Pike Emergency Services through a call to 911 from a campus phone or 216-831-1424 from a cell phone followed by contacting Ursuline College Security, as listed below.
 Reports that are not considered emergencies may also be made to Residence Life, Vice President for Student Affairs, and Director of Security.

-City of Beachwood Emergency Services Dispatch 911 or 9-911 from a campus telephone Security 440.449.4204 or cell: 440.221.9025 Vice President for Student Affairs 440.646.8320
+City of Beachwood Emergency Services Dispatch 911 from a campus telephone or 216-831-1424 from

+a cell phone directly to Pepper Pike Police.

+Security .440.449.4204 or cell: 440.221.9025

+Vice President for Student Affairs

+Residence Life

+Security Director